 - I. WellCare of North Carolina® shall cover HSCT in the treatment of germ cell tumors in the following situations: - A. Single autologous HSCT as salvage therapy for germ-cell tumors: - 1.
-In members with favorable prognostic factors that have failed a previous course of conventional-dose salvage chemotherapy; OR - 2.
-In members with unfavorable prognostic factors as initial treatment of first relapse (i.e., without a course of conventional-dose salvage chemotherapy) and in members with platinum-refractory disease. - B. Tandem or sequential autologous HSCT for the treatment of testicular tumors either as salvage therapy or with platinum-refractory disease. - II.
-WellCare of North Carolina® shall not cover HSCT in the treatment of germ cell tumors in the following situations: - A. Autologous HSCT as a component of first line treatment for germ-cell tumors; - B. Allogeneic HSCT to treat germ-cell tumors, including its use as therapy after a prior failed autologous HSCT; - C. When the member's psychosocial history limits the member's ability to comply with pre-and post-transplant medical care; OR - D. When current member or caretaker non-compliance would make compliance with a disciplined medical regime improbable.
+In beneficiaries with favorable prognostic factors that have failed a previous course of conventional-dose salvage chemotherapy; or - 2.
+In beneficiaries with unfavorable prognostic factors as initial treatment of first relapse (i.e., without a course of conventional-dose salvage chemotherapy) and in beneficiaries with platinum-refractory disease. - B. Tandem or sequential autologous HSCT for the treatment of testicular tumors either as salvage therapy or with platinum-refractory disease. - II.
+WellCare of North Carolina® shall not cover HSCT in the treatment of germ cell tumors in the following situations: - A. Autologous HSCT as a component of firstline treatment for germ-cell tumors; - B. Allogeneic HSCT to treat germ-cell tumors, including its use as therapy after a prior failed autologous HSCT; - C. When the beneficiary's psychosocial history limits the beneficiary's ability to comply with pre-and post-transplant medical care; or - D. When current beneficiary or caretaker non-compliance would make compliance with a disciplined medical regime improbable.